hellolitebox/sage-calendar-integration/README.md

 These logs will help you track the progress of the synchronization and quickly identify the status of each leave request being processed.

-# Adding More Magic to Litebox Sage 🧪
+# Adding More Magic to Litebox Sage HR 🧪

 This project is designed to be extensible and allows for the integration of additional services.
 To add a new service, the service must implement the `SageIntegrationService` interface.
 This interface includes the following methods: